Sierra0001/RimTraits---Vanilla-Trait-Colors/README.md

-# RimTraits - Vanilla Trait Colours
+# RimTraits - Vanilla Trait Colors

-This mod changes Vanilla trait colors according to their commonality using the RimTraits colouring scheme.
+This mod changes Vanilla trait colors according to their commonality using the RimTraits coloring scheme.

 ### Features

-- Vanilla trait colouring
+- Vanilla trait coloring
-- Modded trait colouring (4 mods)
+- Modded trait coloring (4 mods)

 ### Balance

-Balance is not particular relevant in this mod, as commonality is unaltered or dependent on mod usage.
+Balance is not particularly relevant in this mod, as commonality is unaltered or dependent on mod usage.

 ### Compatibility